crispybacon/rubble/README.md

 - WAF (Web Application Firewall) for security
 - CloudWatch Logs for monitoring
 - Origin Shield for improved caching and reduced origin load
+- SMS and email contact forms with AWS End User Messaging
+- API Gateway and Lambda for processing contact form submissions

 The static website features a responsive design with collapsible sections for work experience and solution demonstrations.